 2. Preserve a version of a webpage as it appeared on the archival date.

 Webpages are frequently modified or updated.
 For instance, an author might rely on a webpage that sets out a policy or provides data, but the company or organization maintaining the website may update that policy or data in the future by overwriting the previous policy or data without maintaining an archive of the previous version.
-Consequently, if a reader were to follow the URL in the citation, he or she would see a new policy or data different from what the author had actually relied on to support his or her points in the article.
+Consequently, if a reader were to follow the URL in the citation, they would see a new policy or data different from what the author had actually relied on to support their points in the article.
 Perma.cc allows you to retain a copy of the webpage exactly how it appeared on the date in which the webpage was archived.

 3. Increase access to sources for readers and ensure the long term value of your journal as a research resource.